-Meet a few of our recent graduates and see how they are beginning their post-UVM journey to make a difference for schools, families and communities near and far.
+Meet a few of our CESS Class of 2022 graduates and see how they are beginning their post-UVM journey to make a difference for schools, families and communities near and far.

 "Allowing students the opportunity to embrace change, become frustrated, and struggle to articulate what they are going through is an awe-inspiring experience."
 See how the 2019 Vermont Teacher of the Year Tom Payeur is working to address educational inequities in his culturally diverse classroom in Winooski.

 “UVM changed my trajectory as a person because I got the opportunity to work with a lot of people who really cared about humanity," says Shawna Wells, who is passionate about her work to transform schools in underserved communities around the country.
 See how Shawna is working to build schools and opportunities.

 “It’s rewarding to hear that I helped someone get back in touch with their own light to work towards their desired goal.
 I really believe in helping people to help themselves and take the lead in their life.”
 Find out how Licensed Clinical Social Worker (LCSW) Nydia Guity is guiding the healing process in Atlanta, Georgia.

 “At UVM, I immediately saw invitations to those inclusive conversations that I couldn’t have imagined happening in college,” says Darrell Goodwin, a graduate of the Higher Education and Student Affairs (HESA) master's degree program.
 Building connection is a key part of the work in his new role as the United Church of Christ’s Executive Conference Minister for Southern New England.
 Goodwin is the first African-American LGBT individual to hold this rank in the church nationwide.

 Nick Walket '10